-Caliber is a six-year-old Cavalier King Charles Spaniel.
+Caliber is a seven-year-old Cavalier King Charles Spaniel.
 He is often confused for a female cocker spaniel like from the Lady and the Tramp movie.

 When Caliber was five months old, a friend commented that he was as relaxed as a five-year-old.
 This description has been an accurate picture of his personality ever since.

 When I got Caliber at just ten weeks old he was adorable fluff-ball!
 I already had a plan laid out for him: He was going to learn to be a therapy dog.

 Certified Therapy Dog!

 Within his first year of life, Caliber had been through two Petsmart training classes and then passed the AKC’s Canine Good Citizen Test with the local therapy dog organization with flying colors!

 Caliber loves his job.
 He couldn’t be more excited than to put on his vest, climb in the car for a ride, and visit with special needs children and nursing home patients.
 He seems to have an understanding of these people, being very calm and careful around them.